tradecloud/tradecloud-docs-api-v2/buyer/indicators.md

 ### Shipped by supplier

 `shipped`: all goods of the order or line are completely shipped by the supplier.

 {% hint style="warning" %}
 This feature is planned.
 Ticket [TC-5667](https://tradecloud.atlassian.net/browse/TC-5667) As buyer I want to see order lines receive the logistical status ''Shipped'' when they have the status "shipped" in my ERP system.
 {% endhint %}

+- Order lines having logistics status `Open` will become `Shipped`
+- `Delivered` lines cannot be shipped
+- `Shipped` lines cannot be shipped again

 {% hint style="warning" %}
 Usually this is indicator is set in the `order-response` by the supplier but in some cases a buyer requires to set it.
 {% endhint %}

-{% hint style="info" %}
-Order lines having logistics status `Open` will become `Shipped`

-You cannot ship a delivered line.
-{% endhint %}

 ### Delivered at buyer

-{% hint style="warning" %}
-This feature is planned.
-[TC-5121 ](https://tradecloud.atlassian.net/browse/TC-5121)As buyer I want to see order lines receive the logistical status ''Shipped/Delivered'' when they have the status "shipped/Delivered" in my ERP system.
-{% endhint %}

 `delivered`: all goods of the order or line are completely delivered at the buyer.